About the School Of Communication Studies

 The School of Communication Studies at Kent State University holds a record of academic excellence and achievement.
 Students and faculty have demonstrated the academic excellence Kent State University strives for and has earned a ranking as a top program by the Ohio Communication Association.

-The school is one of five in the College of Communication and Information (CCI), along with the School of Digital Science (DSCI), School of Journalism and Mass Communication (JMC), the School of Information (iSchool) and the School of Visual Communication Design (VCD).
+The school is one of five in the College of Communication and Information (CCI), along with the School of Emerging Media & Technology (EMAT), School of Media and Journalism (MDJ), the School of Information (iSchool), and the School of Visual Communication Design (VCD).
 There are 17 full-time faculty, each with unique teaching and research interests, as well as being renowned communication scholars.

 Kent State University

 201 Taylor Hall

 300 Midway Drive

 Office Hours: 8 a.m. to 5 p.m.
 (EST), Monday through Friday

 The Kent State University School of Communication Studies embraces a commitment to diversity in all aspects of teaching, research and service.
 Diversity encompasses multiple dimensions, including but not limited to race, culture, national origin, ethnicity, religion, beliefs, socioeconomic status, sex, sexual orientation, gender identity, gender expression, disability, age, body size/type/shape, marital status, parental status and veteran status.
 We are committed to fostering and developing a community that values mutual respect, social justice, freedom to access information and the open exchange of ideas among all students, faculty and staff.
 We recognize that diversity is essential in understanding the cultural competencies embedded in a variety of communication contexts.
 We strive to attract, recruit and retain a diverse population of students, faculty, and staff from a variety of backgrounds to ensure that the perspectives of underrepresented populations are an integral part of our educational experiences.
 The School of Communication Studies is dedicated to fostering a community that respects diversity, empowers others and helps to bring about social change.